ECCC-MSC/open-data/docs/usage/readme_en.md

 ### Raw data web services

-Raw MSC data can be retrieved from the MSC GeoMet web services.
+Raw MSC data can be retrieved from the [MSC GeoMet web services](../msc-geomet/readme_en.md).
 These web services allow users to retrieve raw data by specifying the geographic coordinates, the cartographic projection, the temporal dimensions and choose amongst available data formats.
-Details on the available parameters are provided in the [web services](../msc-geomet/web-services_en.md) section.
+Details on the available parameters are provided in the [web services](../msc-geomet/web-services_en.md) section of the technical documentation.

 Raw data at specific geographic locations can be retrieved with a Web Map Service (WMS) GetFeatureInfo request.
 Example of a [WMS GetFeatureInfo request for temperature from the Global Deterministic Prediction System (GDPS) model over Montreal, Canada](https://geo.weather.gc.ca/geomet/?SERVICE=WMS&VERSION=1.3.0&REQUEST=GetFeatureInfo&QUERY_LAYERS=GDPS.ETA_TT&INFO_FORMAT=text/plain&i=5&j=5&EXCEPTIONS=xml&LAYERS=GDPS.ETA_TT&CRS=EPSG:4326&BBOX=45.50,-73.56,45.51,-73.55&WIDTH=10&HEIGHT=10).